ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   Soon it was noticed with a small frown
   The silver wrappers littering the ground
   Who was eating the chocolate treats?
-  Was it a game, who was to blame?
+  Who was to blame?
+Was it a game

   One night the little mouse tried to eat two
   The second one was too much to chew